 The healing of my SCARS…

-Childhood Sexual Abuse can be the deepest pain because it is inflicted early in our life and because it involves people who should have been trustworthy.
+Childhood Sexual Abuse can be the deepest pain because it is inflicted early in our lives and because it involves people who should have been trustworthy.

 God gives man & woman free choice, which ultimately impacts innocent children.